Common Bit Manipulation Techniques

 268. Missing Number | 🟢 |

-Bit Manipulation can involve many tricks.
-There's a website called Bit Twiddling Hacks that collects nearly all the advanced techniques for bit manipulation, which can be found at:
+Bit Manipulation can involve numerous tricks.
+There's a website called Bit Twiddling Hacks that has collected nearly all the advanced techniques in bit manipulation.
+The website is:

 http://graphics.stanford.edu/~seander/bithacks.html

 However, most of these techniques are quite obscure.
-I think they can be used as a reference dictionary, but there's no need to delve into each one deeply.
-Instead, I believe that the interesting and useful bit manipulation techniques are what everyone should master.
+I believe they can be used as a reference dictionary, and there is no need to delve into each one.
+Yet, I think mastering interesting and useful bit manipulation techniques is essential for everyone.

-Therefore, this article will go from simple to complex, first showcasing a few interesting (but not very practical) bit manipulation tricks, and then summarizing some commonly used bit manipulation techniques in algorithm problems and engineering development.
+Therefore, this article starts with some interesting (though not very useful) bit manipulation techniques, and then summarizes some commonly used techniques in algorithm problems and engineering development.

 // Use the OR operation `|` and space to convert English characters to lowercase